eristoddle/Piwik-Ecommerce-for-Zen-Cart/README.txt

 Description
 ============
 A plugin that adds Piwik ecommerce tracking to Zen Cart as well as access to Piwik reports in the ZenCart reports menu.
-This plugin was written by [Stephan Miller](http://www.stephanmiller.com) for a book on Piwik Analytics by Packt Publishing.
+This plugin was written by [Stephan Miller](http://www.stephanmiller.com) for [a book on Piwik Analytics](http://www.packtpub.com/piwik-web-analytics-essentials/book) published by Packt Publishing.

 Support forum
 =============